germc/sdk-android/README.md

 PHPublisherOpenRequest request = new PHPublisherOpenRequest(this);
 request.send();
 ```
+In this example code the PHPublisherOpenRequest takes a parameter of the following type PHAPIRequestDelegate.
+This is usually an Andoird Activity or some other type of class that will be recieving and processing the PlayHaven SDK callbacks using the PHAPIRequestDelegate interface.
+There are various constructors you can use when making an Open Request.
+Check the sdk-android PHPublisherOpenRequest.java for others.

 #### Precaching content templates
 PlayHaven will automatically download and store a number of content templates after a successful PHPublisherOpenRequest.
 This happens automatically in the background after each open request, so there's no integration required to take advantage of this feature.